Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_property_card.rst

 THERMAL_CHARACTERISTIC_CURVES <string>

   Name of thermal characteristic curve to be associated with material.
-There cannot be multiple curves with the same name.
+This replaces THERMAL_CONDUCTIVITY_DRY and THERMAL_CONDUCTIVITY_WET.

 THERMAL_CONDUCTIVITY_DRY <float>